 Seventeen states have educational consent laws: California, Connecticut, Delaware, Hawaii, Kentucky, Louisiana, Maryland, Missouri, Montana, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, and Virginia.

 Since 1994, California has had a consent law that allows an "informal" relative caregiver to submit the same affidvait to enroll the child in school and consent to the child's medical treatment.
 An important aspect of this law is that the signatures of the child's parents are not required on the affidavit, which is crucial in those instances where the parents cannot be found.
 The law includes the form for the affidavit with a note to school officals that addresses the concern that some individuals could abuse this law to shop for schools.
+An extensive pollicy brief on these laws is available here.

 Children Have Legal Residency